Basel says making progress on new bank capital rules

-LONDON Global regulators continue to make progress on completing new capital rules for banks and want a deal as soon as possible, the Basel Committee said on Friday.
+LONDON (Reuters) - Global regulators continue to make progress on completing new capital rules for banks and want a deal as soon as possible, the Basel Committee said on Friday.

 The committee met on Wednesday and Thursday in a bid to reach a deal on a new capital "floor" for big banks, but faced opposition from France, Germany and the Netherlands.